BillJr99/Ursinus-CS170-Fall2024/_pages/Labs/lab-creditcardvalidator.md

 8
 ```

 Adding these values together, we get 114.
 Take this number and mod it by 10, which obtains 4.
 This should match the last digit of the string, which it does!
+You can compare your calculated check digit and the last digit of the credit card string using an `if` statement.
+Just be sure to convert the last character of the credit card number to an `int` before you compare, so that you can compare it to your calculated integer value.

 ### Helpful Functions